NEW: JetBlue Airways increased its checked bag fees in January 2020. See below for details.

 The Bill of Rights explicitly outlines how much money fliers get in the case of a ground delay or overbooking.
 This handy document will help to cut down on confusion and compensation expectations.

 Best Fare Guarantee

 This is important because some major airlines hide their cheapest fares on their own website but allow them to be searchable on some of the other travel sites like Kayak, Expedia and Priceline.com to compete with low-cost carriers.

-JetBlue is fond of saying that its jets offer “the most legroom in the main cabin of all U.S. airlines, based on average fleet-wide seat pitch.”
-That’s because JetBlue’s fleet includes the Brazilian-built Embraer 190 (E190), which offers customers the roomiest interior of any narrow-body aircraft.
+When it comes to seat pitch, JetBlue planes are some of the more spacious in the industry.
+The reason for that is largely because its fleet includes the Brazilian-built Embraer 190 (E190), which offers customers the roomiest interior of any narrow-body aircraft.

-How to save money on JetBlue flights
+8. How to Save Money on JetBlue Flights

-- Check their deals page: Use JetBlue’s Deals page, its Best Fare Finder and the JetBlueCheeps account to save.
+- Check their deals page: Use JetBlue’s Deals page, its Best Fare Finder and the JetBlueCheeps account to save

-- Become a TrueBlue member: JetBlue’s frequent flyer program, TrueBlue, offers numerous perks for members, including exclusive fares and upgrades.
+- Become a TrueBlue member: JetBlue’s frequent flyer program, TrueBlue, offers numerous perks for members, including exclusive fares and upgrades